-- This course has been intended to provide knowledge about the Bio nanomaterials synthesis and its advancement. - To foundational knowledge of the Nanoscience and related fields. - To make the students acquire an understanding the Nanoscience and Applications - To help them understand in broad outline of Nanoscience and Nanotechnology. - Understand the synthesis of nanomaterials and their application and the impact of nanomaterials on environment - Apply their learned knowledge to develop Nanomaterial's.
+- This course has been intended to provide knowledge about the Bio nanomaterials synthesis and its advancement. - To foundational knowledge of the Nanoscience and related fields. - To make the students acquire an understanding the Nanoscience and Applications - To help them understand in broad outline of Nanoscience and Nanotechnology. - Understand the synthesis of nanomaterials and their application and the impact of nanomaterials on environment - Apply their knowledge to develop Nanomaterials.

-- 1. Students get an idea about application of nanotechnology in biology. - 2.
-It provides analytical knowledge of trends and developments in the field of nanotechnology - 3.
-Acquire knowledge in nanotechnology and how it will support the employment greatly. - 4.
-Students able to construct hierarchy strategy in machine. - 5.
-Able to describe self-application and machine phase biotechnology. - 6.
-Students have an enhanced knowledge and understanding of chemical transformation and biomolecular sensing
+COs Course Outcomes Blooms Level CO1 Students get an idea about application of nanotechnology in biology.
+Understand CO2 It provides analytical knowledge of trends and developments in the field of nanotechnology Apply CO3 Acquire knowledge in nanotechnology and how it will support the employment greatly.
+Apply CO4 Students able to understand the bionanomaterial synthesis.
+Apply CO5 Able to apply the nanomaterial in different fields.
+Remember C06 Students have an enhanced knowledge and understanding of Understand chemical transformation and biomolecular sensing